romnn/microgpusim/WIP.md

   - try to flush / invalidate the L2 cache before profiling

-  - exec driven: refactor the dfs to use a visited hash set + jump back branch stack
-  - exec driven: ensure allocations are aligned! (otherwise that can negatively impact access performance)
   - investigate (in this order)

     - l1 accesses (transactions?)